TorCapybara/GHG/README.md

 Versions
 -------

+2.0
+* GHGrabber has been extended to be a batch uploader too.

 1.6
 * Try to convert html-entities correctly: filenames like "some &amp; other" will be converted to "some & other"